Angelos: Komnenodoukas dynasty

-Map of the Despotate of Epirus, one the three Byzantine ramp states that emerged in 1205 and laid claim to the Byzantine throne, ruled by the Komnenodoukas branch of the Angelos dynasty.
+Map of the Despotate of Epirus, one the three Byzantine rump states that emerged in 1205 and laid claim to the Byzantine throne, ruled by the Komnenodoukas branch of the Angelos dynasty.

 The Angelos line was continued by the descendants of Constantine's eldest son, the sebastokrator John Doukas.
 Like John, most of his descendants eschewed the surname "Angelos" and used either "Doukas" or "Komnenos Doukas", after which they are known in modern scholarship as the "Komnenodoukai" (Κομνηνοδούκαι).

 After the fall of Constantinople and the establishment of the Latin Empire in 1204, John Doukas' illegitimate son, Michael I Komnenos Doukas, founded the Despotate of Epirus in 1205 choosing the city of Arta as its capital.
 Initially a vassal and an ally of the Latins, Michael I went on to expand his territories in north-eastern Greece until his death in 1215, when he was succeeded by his half-brother Theodore Komnenos Doukas.
 In 1224, Theodore captured the Kingdom of Thessalonica from the crusaders and proclaimed himself as the legitimate Byzantine emperor (basileus) in his holdings.
 Epirus appeared as a serious contender for the Byzantine throne, but Theodore was defeated and captured by John II Asen at the Battle of Klokotnitsa in 1230 and his empire quickly declined following the loses in Macedonia and Thrace.
 During Theodore's captivity, his brother Manuel ruled over Thessalonica, succeeded by Theodore's sons John and Demetrios.
 In 1242 the Nicaean emperor John III Doukas Vatatzes compelled John to abandon the imperial title (keeping only the title of despotes), and by 1246 Thessalonica was captured by Nicaea, marking the end of the Angelid rule in much of northern Greece.

 In 1230, Theodore's nephew Michael II, son of Michael I, established himself as ruler of Epirus and Thessaly and was partially successful in recapturing holdings lost to Nicaea.
 After the death of Michael II in 1268, Epirus was ruled by his legitimate son Nikephoros I, while Thessaly – now separated from Epirus – was given to his illegitimate son John I Doukas.
 The Komnenodoukas family lost both Epirus and Thessaly in 1318; Nicholas Orsini, Count of Cephalonia, murdered Nikephoros' son Thomas I, ending the rule of the family in Epirus, while in Thessaly John I Doukas was succeeded by his son Constantine, followed by John II, who ruled from 1302/03 until his death in 1318.
 In the same year, the south of Thessaly was seized by the Catalan Grand Company and annexed to the Duchy of Athens, while the north passed to a series of autonomous magnates.